niplav/site/range_and_forecasting_accuracy.md

 ![Histogram of expected horizons of forecasts on Metaculus & PredictionBook questions](./img/range_and_forecasting_accuracy/exp_horizons.png "Histogram of expected horizons of forecasts on Metaculus & PredictionBook questions: Horizons on the x-axis, ranging from 10⁻² to 10⁷, and number of questions in the bin on the y-axis, from 0 to ~450.
 For PredictionBook data, large peak at ~10¹ with ~420 (blaze it) questions.
 Then several bins, all with ~40 questions, to ~10⁴, then declining to ~15 questions per bin.
 Below 10¹, no strongly discernible pattern, again with ~20 questions per bin.
 Metaculus data quite similar: ~350 questions on the 10¹ bin, then a “hill” pattern that peaks at 10² and then declines to <10 questions per bin at 10⁴. ~20 questions per bin for horizons <10¹.")

-I wonder if the regularity I perceive (the nice declining “hill”-like patterns for horizons >10¹) is a spurious artifact, a result of the specific method of analysis, or actually inherent in the data.
+I wonder if the regularity I perceive (the nice declining "hill"-like patterns for horizons >10¹) is a spurious artifact, a result of the specific method of analysis, or actually inherent in the data.
 If not, it indicates that PredictionBook contains more resolved questions with